 dynamike/snowflake-mcp-server Python stdio

-Snowflake-Labs/mcp (255 stars, Python, official) is the flagship.
+Snowflake-Labs/mcp (271 stars, Python, Apache 2.0, official) is the flagship.
 Cortex Search for RAG over unstructured data, Cortex Analyst for structured data querying via semantic models, Cortex Agent for agentic orchestration, object management (create, drop, update Snowflake objects), SQL execution with permissions, and semantic view querying.
 Deployable via Docker, Docker Compose, or uvx.
 Works with Claude Desktop, Cursor, VS Code with Copilot, and Codex.
 This is AI-native data warehousing — the Cortex AI integration means your agent isn’t just running SQL, it’s leveraging Snowflake’s built-in ML capabilities.

 Databricks